ahrebel/LSICT/README.md

 ## AI use

 Some parts of this code and these docs were drafted with help from AI tools.
-A human set the goals, reviewed output, and tested at 250k-image scale.